henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

 <img src="https://res.cloudinary.com/dri8yyakb/image/upload/v1632241512/B0CB77C4-894B-4183-AC06-4DFCA2FE2696_k1kvcr.png"/>

-This collection of images is “one-dimensional” in the colloquial sense.
+These images is “one-dimensional” in the colloquial sense.
 There’s only one thing changing about them, their brightness.
 Another way we can look at this subspace is by thinking about the pixel values.
 In this subspace, any image has the same value at each pixel.
 For any given pixel, there is a 3D space of color possibilities measured by red, green, and blue coordinates. *Gray pixels form a 1D subspace of this*, containing points with all coordinates s * (1, 1, 1) for some scalar s

 <img src="https://res.cloudinary.com/dri8yyakb/image/upload/v1632241888/E29B64DD-370A-4A99-A824-5EBF7D6CADD3_apq6rd.png"/>